Performance Management is a big idea. We’re talking about improving the performance of every employee at your organization.

-So what if your employees are all naturally accountable, pursue their own development, are happy with their level of recognition, and know exactly what to do… is there any performance management to do?
+So, what if your employees are all naturally accountable, pursue their own development, are happy with their level of recognition, and know exactly what to do.
+Is there any performance management work to be done?

 At the Stanley Clark School, a K-8 institution in South Bend, Indiana, the Head of School Melissa Grubb went with another approach.
 Her focus was on instilling a set of values in every employee.
 She wrote about her process for Gibson’s blog.

 The idea is to bring the organization’s values off the wall and into conversations between employees.
 At Stanley Clark, teachers reflect on 6 questions and 30 statements before having a regular conversation with their manager.
 The goal is to increase self-awareness within the context of the school’s culture.

 The values/expectations are well articulated and target issues that Melissa has recognized as vitally important to a great school culture.
 The hope is that if employees embrace these values, the results will trickle down to every element of performance.

 To get this right, it’s so important that your values are well articulated.
 This means more than short ambiguous slogans.
 Values should be turned into practical expectations that everyone can understand.

 Some examples of Stanley Clark’s 30 statements are:

 - Situations usually improve when I am part of them.

 - I am usually pleasant to be around.